 - Click the mouse button to ungrab the Window.

-You might also find that cascading your Windows can help make the above easier and to do this, right-click the task bar and select Cascade from the context window.
+You might also find that cascading your Windows can help make the above procedure easier to perform.
+To do that, right-click the task bar and select Cascade from the context window.